r-geoflow/geoflow/README.md

 3. ``metadata`` as subdirectory where metadata resources processed through scripts will be writen as outputs of the workflow tasks.

 In case of failure of the workflow, the working directory will be set back to the current working directory used when executing the workflow.

+#### Main business logic code

+By default, there is no need of handling a ``main`` R script to handle the whole flow (sequence of tasks).
+The workflow configuration loader takes care of configuring the sequence of tasks for those ``actions`` scripts that are enabled (set to ``true`` in the configuration file).

+Further flexibility may be required to enable the execution of a ``main`` script instead to fine-tune the sequence of actions (TODO)

 # Developments